cgat-developers/ruffus/doc/design.rst

     and makefiles can quickly become unmaintainable.

 .. _design.scons_and_rake:

 =================================================
 `Scons`, `Rake` and other `Make` alternatives
 =================================================

     Many attempts have been made to produce a more modern version of make, with less of its historical baggage.
-These include the Java-based `Apache ant <http://ant.apache.org/>`_ which is specified in xml .
+These include the Java-based `Apache ant <http://ant.apache.org/>`_ which is specified in xml.

     More interesting are a new breed of build systems whose scripts are written in modern programming languages, rather than a specially-invented "build" specificiation syntax.